Galderma: Aesthetics

 In 2007, Galderma and Ipsen signed a licensing agreement for the distribution of the botulinum toxin Dysport, known as Azzalure in the European Union.
 More than 40 million treatments have been performed in the United States and the European Union.

 The main brands are Restylane, Azzalure, Dysport, Alluzience, Sculptra and Relfydess (relabotulinumtoxinA), which received a positive decision for use in Australia and in the European Union in July 2024.

 Consumer care

-Galderma's products are available over-the-counter to consumers.

-The main consumer care brands are Cetaphil, with its range of skin care products for all ages; Benzac and Differin OTC for mild-to-moderate acne; and Loceryl, used to treat fungal nail infections, and Alastin.
+Some of Galderma's products are available over-the-counter to consumers.
+Their main consumer care brands are Cetaphil, with its range of skin care products for all ages; Benzac (benzoyl peroxide) and Differin OTC for mild-to-moderate acne; Loceryl, used to treat fungal infections of the nails; and Alastin Skincare, a line of products marketed to improve the results of dermatologic procedures as well as daily "anti-aging" skincare.

 Prescription Medicine

 Disease areas are atopic dermatitis, dermato-oncology and psoriasis.

-The main brands are Aklief, Benzac, Cetaphil, Epiduo, Epiduo Forte, Twyneo, Epsolay, Loceryl, Differin, Soolantra, Mirvaso, Oracea, Metvix and Nemluvio which received US Food and Drug Administration approval for adult patients living with prurigo nodularis in August 2024 and for patients with atopic dermatitis in December 2024.
+The main brands are Aklief, Cetaphil, Epiduo, Epiduo Forte, Twyneo (tretinoin/benzoyl peroxide), Epsolay (benzoyl peroxide), Loceryl, Soolantra (ivermectin), Mirvaso (used to treat rosacea, Oracea (doxycycline), Metvix and Nemluvio (emolizumab) which received US Food and Drug Administration approval for adult patients living with prurigo nodularis in August 2024 and for patients with atopic dermatitis in December 2024.